anonamause10/EcUnomy/README.md

 # Econ-Uno
-Some stupid project that some high school students are doing
+Some stupid project that some stupid high school students are doing